routingblog/arbitration/content/docs/problems.md

 - Repeat player employers fair better than first-timers. [^colvinempirical5] When they win against repeat player employers, employees recover only 11% of their claims.
 When they win in cases involving one-shot employers, they recover 48% of their claims. [^lisarepeat] [^colvinempirical5] [^note1]

-- There is strong evidence for a repeat employer-arbitrator pairing effect in which employees tend to win less often and recover smaller amounts when the employer and the arbitrator are involved in multiple cases together [^colvinempirical8]
+- There is strong evidence for a repeat employer-arbitrator pairing effect in which employees tend to win less often and recover smaller amounts when the employer and the arbitrator are involved in multiple cases together. [^colvinempirical8]

-- Arbitrators that are picked by the employers more than once
+- Arbitrators that are picked by the employers more than once.

 - {{< anchor id="beholden" >}} Arbitrators feel beholden to companies.
 Beneath every decision is the threat of losing business. [^silverprivate]